 Amitriptyline (brand names Amitrip, Elavil, other) is a tricyclic antidepressant which has many uses including migraine prevention, neuropathic pain treatment, postherpetic neuralgia, and insomnia.

 Commonly reported side effects of milnacipran include vertigo, migraines, weight gain, confusion and delirium, anxiety, agitation, sinus tachycardia, orthostatic hypotension, loss of libido, impotence, QT-interval prolongation, nightmares, and insomnia.

-An estimated total of 1094 drugs are known to interact with amitriptyline.
+An estimated total of 1094 drugs is known to interact with amitriptyline.
 Also, alcohol may increase some side-effects.

 There are 22 disease interactions with amitriptyline which include seizures, recovery of myocardial infarction, anticholinergic agents, cardiovascular disease, cardiovascular problems, pheochromocytoma, bone marrow suppression, depression, diabetes, liver and renal disease, schizophrenia, bipolar disorder, alcohol addiction, glaucoma, bipolar disorder screening, hyper or hypoglycemia, tardive dyskinesia, neutropenia, thyroid disorders, urinary retention, and liver or renal disease.

 Cyclobenzaprine (brand names Amrix, Flexeril) is a muscle relaxant which blocks pain nerve impulses to your brain and it’s used to relieve skeletal muscle spasms and acute pain.

 Commonly reported side effects of cyclobenzaprine include tiredness, xerostomia, and drowsiness.